simonbreton/Capstone-project/README.md

 ## Project Summary
 ---

-The goal of this project is to create an ETL pipeline to gather in one data set all the the yellow taxi trip record provided by the NYC Taxi and Limousine Commission (TLC).
+The goal of this project is to create an ETL pipeline to build a single source-of-truth database with all the the yellow taxi trip record provided by the NYC Taxi and Limousine Commission (TLC).
 This represent 10 years of data, billions of rows, multiple data models.
 This data set is growing every month as TLC Trip Record Data are updated on regular basis.
-This data set could support analysis on NYC Yellow taxi cab over the last ten years such as price evolution, evolution of pick-up,drop-off popular area, evolution of timing etc...

-## Data Sources
+## Data Source
 ---

-The data are available from NYC open data platform and from NYC taxi and limousine Comission https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page From the taxi and limousine data are access directly from aws  from a NYC open dat aplatform an API is available through socrata data
-I chose to work with the socrata API has it gave me more flexibility
+### Main Data Source Description

+The data are accessible from multiple sources.
+For this project I chose to access them from the The Socrata Open Data API (SODA).
+I chose SODA especially because it allowed me to break down this data in small chunck with a lot of flexibility.

-### Tables:
+### Detailed Main Data Source Tables:
 | Data Set Name | Public Page | API endpoint | Rows | Columns
 | ------- | ---------- | ----------- | ---- | ------- |
 | 2018 Yellow Taxi Trip Data  | https://data.cityofnewyork.us/Transportation/2018-Yellow-Taxi-Trip-Data/t29m-gskq | https://data.cityofnewyork.us/resource/t29m-gskq.json | 112M | 17